justbetter/laravel-magento-client/README.md

 ## Multiple connections

 This package supports connecting to multiple Magento instances.
-In the configuration file you will find an array with the connections where you can configure each conn ection.
+In the configuration file you will find an array with the connections where you can configure each connection.

 ```php
     'connection' => 'default',